-An account reserve is a percentage of money that is held in your PayPal account to cover any payment reversals you may receive like chargebacks, claims, and disputes.
-PayPal uses 2 types of reserves: rolling reserves and minimum reserves.
+An account reserve is an amount of money that is on hold in your PayPal account to cover potential financial risk such as payment reversals you may receive like chargebacks and claims.
+PayPal uses three types of reserves: rolling reserves, minimum reserves and jumpstart reserves.

 What are reserves?

 - A Rolling reserve is a reserve where a percentage of each transaction you receive each day is held and then released later on a scheduled basis.
 This is the most common type of reserve.

 - For example, your reserve could be set at 10% and held for a 90-day rolling period – meaning 10% of the money you receive on day 1 is held and then released on day 91, 10% of the money you receive on day 2 is held until day 92, etc.

 - A minimum reserve is a specific minimum amount of money that’s held in your reserve balance.
 The minimum reserve is either taken as a percentage of money held until a certain amount has been reached, or a one-time amount.